Announcing YugaByte DB 1.1 and Company Update

 - Read replicas (Beta)

 This 1.1 release marks a major milestone for YugaByte DB.
-By bringing together multiple NoSQL APIs and SQL into a single, cloud-native database that offers transactional consistency with cache like performance, our customers are accelerating the development and deployment of globally distributed applications.
+By bringing together distributed SQL and transactional NoSQL into a single, cloud-native database that offers transactional consistency with cache-like performance, our customers are accelerating the development and deployment of globally distributed applications.
 They are simplifying the data tier radically and eliminating painful database sprawl.

 Look for a week-long series of blog posts and tech talks detailing how each one of these features work starting tomorrow!
 Make sure to follow us on Twitter or Linkedin to make sure you get the notification when they go live!